|

 to note inlet and outlet markings on both units.
 It is recommended that a

-bypassing the water for lawn watering and makes servicing easier.
-Union
+enables bypassing the water for lawn watering and makes servicing easier.

-connections on either side of the main tank should be considered – they
+Union connections on either side of the main tank should be considered –

 After the unit is